Al-Buss refugee camp: Post-Civil War (since 1991)

+Demographics

+In 2014 Christians made up 83.14% and Muslims made up 16.86% of registered voters in Al-Buss.
+80.24% of the voters were Armenians.

+Refugees

-According to UN estimates, more than 500 refugees who fled from the Syrian civil war settled in El Buss.
-Low-cost housing made El Buss a prime choice for them.
+According to UN estimates, more than 500 refugees who fled from the Syrian civil war settled in Al-Buss.
+Low-cost housing made Al-Buss a prime choice for them.
 Most were Palestinians who arrived soon after the beginning of the armed conflict in 2012, adding "another dimension of precarity to life in the camp".

-As of June 2018, there were 12,281 registered refugees in the El Buss camp, though this does not necessarily represent the actual number as many have left over the years, Northern Europe, and UNRWA does not track them.
+As of June 2018, there were 12,281 registered refugees in the Al-Buss camp, though this does not necessarily represent the actual number as many have left over the years, Northern Europe, and UNRWA does not track them.
 In fact,"the camp is not very lively; most of its people live abroad".

 Economy

-According to a 2016 study by UN HABITAT, residents of El-Buss mainly work in construction and other technical jobs, particularly in the metal workshops along its Northern side, though many of them are apparently owned by Lebanese.
+According to a 2016 study by UN HABITAT, residents of Al-Buss mainly work in construction and other technical jobs, particularly in the metal workshops along its Northern side, though many of them are apparently owned by Lebanese.
 In addition, many men work as day labourers in seasonal agriculture, mainly in the citrus plantations of the Greater Tyre plains area.
-However, levels of unemployment are high."Emigration and a desire to escape the confines of the camp pervade life in El-Buss.
-It is a topic that occupies most conversations and is the ultimate goal of the youth that live in the camp."The French anthropologist Sylvain Perdigon – who lived in the El Buss camp in 2006/2007 and has been a lecturer at the American University of Beirut (AUB) since 2013 – found through his fieldwork that these precarious labor conditions make emigration the only "thinkable, desirable route" away from a dead-end future for many residents.
+However, levels of unemployment are high."Emigration and a desire to escape the confines of the camp pervade life in Al-Buss.
+It is a topic that occupies most conversations and is the ultimate goal of the youth that live in the camp."The French anthropologist Sylvain Perdigon – who lived in the Al-Buss camp in 2006/2007 and has been a lecturer at the American University of Beirut (AUB) since 2013 – found through his fieldwork that these precarious labor conditions make emigration the only "thinkable, desirable route" away from a dead-end future for many residents.
 According to his findings, the preferred destination for them is Germany.

 Education

-UNRWA’s Al Chajra middle school in El-Bass camp provides education for up to 900 students.
+UNRWA’s Al Chajra middle school in Al-Buss camp provides education for up to 900 students.
 There are three other schools as well and about five kindergartens.
 While some children attend educational institutions outside of the camp, others who live outside the camp commute to el Buss to go to school there.

-In August 2019, the 17-year-old Ismail Ajjawi – a Palestinian graduate of the UNRWA Deir Yassin High School in El Buss – made global headlines when he scored top-results to earn a scholarship to study at Harvard, but was deported upon arrival in Boston despite valid visa.
+In August 2019, the 17-year-old Ismail Ajjawi – a Palestinian graduate of the UNRWA Deir Yassin High School in Al-Buss – made global headlines when he scored top-results to earn a scholarship to study at Harvard, but was deported upon arrival in Boston despite valid visa.
 He was readmitted ten days later to start his studies in time.